 Coverage B that protects other structures on your property.

 Coverage C for your personal property up to a certain limit.

 Coverage D that reimburses you if you lose the use of your home in the event of serious damage.

 Coverage E to protect you against personal liability resulting from accidents on your property, such as a dog biting a guest.

 Coverage F to help with medical payments for people injured on your property.

-Lenders use the term hazard insurance a lot, so you’ll most likely come across it when finalizing your loan documents and closing on a house.
+Lenders use the term hazard insurance a lot, so you’ll probably come across it when finalizing your loan documents and closing on a house.
 You’ll be required to show your homeowners insurance has the appropriate hazard insurance to protect the property.